schemar/teapicli/README.md

-# apitecli
+# teapicli

 **Pre-alpha; not really usable**

-Apitecli is a terminal API client.
+Teapicli is a terminal API client.
 You can use it to make web requests and inspect responses.
 It allows you to store and group requests for faster access.